mattermost/docs/source/collaborate/share-files-in-messages.rst

 .. tabs::

-  .. tab:: Desktop
+  .. tab:: Web/Desktop

     You can share files with other Mattermost users or entire channels by:

-    - Dragging and dropping files into Channels.
+    - Dragging and dropping files into channels.
     - Selecting the **Attachment** |attachment-icon| icon in the message input box.
     - Pasting from the clipboard.